isomerpages/mti-osir/_resources/Frequently Asked Questions/Obligations of Investors or Owners of Designated Entities.md

 has the flexibility to vary such thresholds for specific entities as the situation warrants, and if so, these will be prescribed in subsidiary legislation.</p>
 <p></p>
-<p>Parties may wish to refer here &lt;CJM link&gt; for a step-by-step process
+<p>Parties may wish to refer here for a step-by-step process flow for acquiring
-flow for acquiring equity interest or voting power in a designated entity.</p>
+equity interest or voting power in a designated entity.</p>
 <p>
 <br>Transactions involving the acquisition, as a going concern, of (any part
 of) the business or undertaking of a designated entity, will also require